143rd Rifle Division: Lublin–Brest Offensive

 The west wing Armies joined the offensive at 0530 hours on July 18, following a 30-minute artillery preparation.
-47th Army's shock group had been shifted to its left flank during July 13-16.
+47th Army's shock group had been shifted to its left flank during July 13–16.
 Forward detachments of battalion or regimental size attacked and soon determined that the German first and part of the second trench lines had been abandoned, so a further 110-minute preparation was cancelled.
-The leading Armies (47th, 8th Guards and 69th) reached the second defense zone along the Vyzhuvka River on July 19 and quickly forced a crossing, which led to the zone's collapse by noon, followed by a pursuit of the defeated forces, advancing 20-25km.
+The leading Armies (47th, 8th Guards and 69th) reached the second defense zone along the Vyzhuvka River on July 19 and quickly forced a crossing, which led to the zone's collapse by noon, followed by a pursuit of the defeated forces, advancing 20–25 km.
 On August 9 the 143rd would receive the Order of Suvorov, 2nd Degree, for its part in breaking the German defenses around Kovel.

 On July 20 the leading Armies reached the final defense line along the Western Bug River and began taking crossing points off the march with their mobile units.
-47th Army was now being led by the 2nd Guards Cavalry Corps, and by dusk was fighting along a line from outside Zalesie to Grabowo to Zabuzhye after a further advance of 18-26km.
+47th Army was now being led by the 2nd Guards Cavalry Corps, and by dusk was fighting along a line from outside Zalesie to Grabowo to Zabuzhye after a further advance of 18–26 km.
 The Front's forces were now in a position to begin the encirclement of the German forces around Brest.

 The main forces of the Front's left wing were directed against Lublin on July 21, while 47th Army, along with a mobile group of 2nd Guards Cavalry and 11th Tank Corps, was tasked with reaching Siedlce.
-By the end of July 23 the Army had reached the line DanzePodewuczePszwloka, following an advance of 52km in three days.
+By the end of July 23 the Army had reached the line DanzePodewuczePszwloka, following an advance of 52 km in three days.
 By July 27 it was running into greater resistance, especially in the area of Biała Podlaska and Mendzizec, which blocked the encirclement of part of the Brest grouping.
 On July 29 Brest was finally encircled and taken, with Siedlce falling on July 31.
-By this time, 47th Army was spread across a front of 74km.
+By this time, 47th Army was spread across a front of 74 km.
 Meanwhile, on July 28 the 2nd Tank Army was approaching the Praga suburb of Warsaw, which the STAVKA soon gave orders to be seized, along with bridgeheads over the Vistula River.
 This Army's attack soon ran into heavy resistance and stalled.
 The Praga area contained complex and modern fortifications and would prove a hard nut to crack.
 The German command soon struck with a powerful counterattack of five panzer and one infantry divisions against the boundary of 2nd Tank and 47th Armies in an effort to hold the place, and 2nd Tank was ordered not to attempt to storm the fortifications, but to wait for heavy artillery.
 In addition, both Armies were suffering severe shortages of fuel and ammunition after the long advance.